osmosis-labs/fe-content/cms/earn/README.md

 - `levana-pool-xlp`: Used for Levana's Perps xLP (staked LP) strategies.
 - `mars-lending`: Used for Mars Protocol's Red Bank Lending strategies.

-New Methods may also be added and are not hardcoded into the schema.
+New methods may also be added and are not hardcoded into the schema.

 #### Categories